 Q fever is an infection.
 For most people, it’s a mild infection similar to the flu and can be treated easily.

-A few people develop chronic Q fever, which can cause serious problems such as damage to the heart and other organs.
+A few people develop chronic Q fever, which can resurface months or years later and can cause serious problems such as damage to the heart and other organs.
 It can also cause serious problems for pregnant women.

 What causes Q fever?